Prag8855/aab/content/guides/cost-of-living.md

 **Cost:** 1,500€ to 2,000€.
 Less if you convert a foreign licence.

-If you want to drive in Germany, you need a driving licence.
+You need a driving licence to drive in Germany.
 You can sometimes [convert your foreign driving licence](/guides/canadian-german-driving-license).

 **[How to get a (motorcycle) driving licence ➞](/guides/driving-licence)**